oprogram/LibreNote/docs/docs/INSTALL.md

 node dev/commands.js
 node dev/run.js
 ```
-At this point, if no errors are displayed, you may stop the bot via <kbd>Ctrl + C</kbd>.
+If no errors are displayed, you may stop the bot via <kbd>Ctrl + C</kbd>.
 You may also set up your desired process manager now.

 To start the bot again, simply execute:
 ```